-To Find Out If a School Is Eligible
+To Find Out if a School is Eligible

-- Ask the financial aid office if the school is a Title IV institution. - Learn if students who attend the school are eligible to use Pell Grants, Perkins Loans, or Stafford Loans to attend the school.
+• Ask the financial aid office if the school is a Title IV institution.

+- Learn if students who attend the school are eligible to use Pell Grants, Perkins Loans, or Stafford Loans to attend the school.
 If students are eligible for these loans, it is a Title IV school.
 These loans are examples of some of the most common types of Title IV assistance. - Call the toll-free number at the U.S. Department of Education's Federal Student Aid Information Center between 9:00 a.m. and 8:00 p.m.
 (Eastern Standard Time), Monday through Friday.
 That number is 800-433-3243.
-You also can conduct an online search at the Department of Education's Web site at www.fafsa.ed.gov. - If you are a veteran and can't find what you are looking for in a Title IV school, check the Web Enabled Approval Management System (WEAMS).
+You also can conduct an online search at the FAFSA page of the Department of Education's Website.
+This search includes foreign schools as well. - If you are a veteran and can't find what you are looking for in a Title IV school, check the Web Enabled Approval Management System (WEAMS).